hemel-cse/employee-handbook/readme.md

 Employees wishing to take time off under this section must provide their supervisors with reasonable notice of the planned absence.
 If both parents of a child are employed by the Company at the same worksite, the request for time off under this section will be granted to the first parent to provide notice of the need for time off.
 The request from the second parent will be accommodated if possible.

 The Company reserves the right to request that the employee furnish written verification from the school or daycare facility as proof that the employee participated in school or daycare activities on the specific date and at a particular time.
-Failure to provide written verification is grounds for disciplinary action.

 ## Volunteer Firefighter, Reserve Peace Officer, and Emergency Rescue Personnel
 Employees will be granted time off on an unpaid basis to perform emergency duties as a volunteer firefighter, reserve peace officer, or emergency rescue personnel.
 Employees who are volunteer firefighters also are eligible for unpaid leave of up to 14 days per calendar year for fire or law enforcement training.
 Employees may substitute accrued PTO for any unpaid portion of leave to perform such emergency duties or training.